Seteco/Somorrostro/Installation.md

 ## node.js

-I believe the future of data collectors is node.js (those of you that may complain, don't think "system monitoring" - netdata already does this with `C`.
+Although netdata is written in `C` and it supports plugins in all languages, I believe the future of data collectors is node.js (those of you that may complain, don't think "system monitoring" - netdata already does this with `C`.
 Think API or remote service, monitoring).

 Currently node.js is needed for SNMP polling and `named` monitoring.